vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 [the API migration guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-migrate-api-1.0-to-2.0.md) for details on moving from version 1 to 2.

-# Optional HTTP Headers ℹ️
+# Vipps HTTP Headers ℹ️

 We recommend using the following _optional_ HTTP headers for all requests to the [Vipps eCom API](https://github.com/vippsas/vipps-ecom-api/)